-Students are expected to submit all assignments on time in the manner outlined by the instructor (e.g., Blackboard, Tk20, hard copy).
+Students are expected to submit all assignments on time in the manner outlined by the instructor.

-• Assignments and Examinations
+Assignments and Examinations

-Site Visit Analysis - Students will be required to tour an event venue of their choice, have a meeting with the venue staff to learn more about the facility and events held there and prepare a written analysis which will include an introduction, descriptions of the venue and it's amenities, listing of events that are held at the venue, a discussion of the advantages and challenges of the venue and a summary/conclusion
+Site Visit Analysis - Students will be required to tour an event venue of their choice, have a meeting with the venue staff to learn more about the facility and events held there and prepare a written analysis which will include an introduction, descriptions of the venue and its amenities, listing of events that are held at the venue, a discussion of the advantages and challenges of the venue and a summary/conclusion.